March 30, 2020

 When the partnership is missing the ‘partners’

 Many things have happened over the course of our eight year marriage to continue to break down the marriage.
 My husband has still never allowed us to join our finances and work towards a common financial goal.
 He doesn’t understand the importance of “dating” one another; it’s just one more hassle and expense that he has no desire to budget for.
 And, we are definitely not a family: me and my children are our own family and he and his children are their own.
-We vacation with our children separately and I have started to take one on one vacations with family members other than my husband.
+We vacation with our children separately and I have started to take one on one vacations with family members other than with my husband.

 We have no mutual dreams.
 I am not even sure that he has his own dreams, let alone create and walk out dreams as a couple.
 Our daily interaction and conversations have become transaction-like—“When will you be home?” or “Will you pick up milk?” .
 Nothing about the routine of our days is alike to aid us in finding common ground: I like quiet, nature, learning and growing and he enjoys relaxing in bed with the television on or scrolling through social media.